FlareSolverr/FlareSolverr/README.md

 maxTimeout | Optional, default value 60000.
 Max timeout to solve the challenge in milliseconds. cookies | Optional.
 Will be used by the headless browser.
 Follow [this](https://github.com/puppeteer/puppeteer/blob/v3.3.0/docs/api.md#pagesetcookiecookies) format. returnOnlyCookies | Optional, default false.
 Only returns the cookies.
-Response data, headers and other parts of the response are removed.
+Response data, headers and other parts of the response are removed. returnRawHtml | Optional, default false.
+The response data will be returned without JS processing.
+This is useful for JSON or plain text content.

 Example response from running the `curl` above: